 10 Best RV Toilet Reviews

-1. Dometic 310 Series Standard Height
+1. Dometic 310 Series Standard Height Toilet

 The Dometic 310 is a standard toilet that will help bring you some of the comforts of home that you’re used to.
-With a porcelain bowl and its white coloration, you should be able to relax in a familiar environment which reminds you of the bathrooms you’ve used all your life.
+With a porcelain bowl and its white coloration, you should be able to relax in a familiar environment that reminds you of the bathrooms you’ve used all your life.

 Aside from the tankless back, which is a standard feature of RV toilet design, the Dometic 310 closely resembles standard commercial products.
 With a fully-powered flush action as well, you can also be sure that your toilet stays clean and fresh as opposed to being a spot for concern.